parisjug/jchateau-site/src/site/markdown/the-team.md

 # The disorganisers

-José, Charles, Jean and Khan will be the trouble makers in chief during the unconference.
+José, Charles, Jean will be the trouble makers in chief during the unconference.
 Remember: whatever happens is this only thing that could have.

 ## Grand Chambellan